5 Beekman Street: Construction

 By early 1881, wealthy entrepreneur Eugene Kelly had paid $250,000 for two lots at Nassau and Beekman streets.
+Kelly hired real estate broker William H. Whiting to help him buy the site.
 The New York Times reported that January that Kelly had hired Silliman and Farnsworth to construct a structure on the property.
 The firm filed plans with the New York City Department of Buildings in April 1881 for a 10-story office structure, which would become the original building.
 The structure would be called the "Kelly Building", and would have a facade of granite, brick, and terracotta.
 Richard Deeves was the contractor for the structure, and work began in May 1881, with an expected completion date of May 1882.
 The structure was to be one of the first office buildings to be erected in Lower Manhattan after the Panic of 1873, and the Real Estate Record and Guide predicted that Kelly would earn an annual profit of 20% of the building cost.

 Various events delayed the completion of Kelly's building.
 A bricklayers' strike took place in 1881, holding up construction.
 A draft of wind from the building was blamed for a January 1882 fire that destroyed the former New York World Building across Beekman Street, on the site of the Potter Building.
 In March 1882, the Kelly Building was renamed the Temple Court Building, or "Temple Court" for short.
 The British publication The Building News claimed that the building was "called Temple Court, because [it was] designed for lawyers' offices", although this is not confirmed by other sources.
 The Temple Court Building was completed in May 1883.
 It had cost $750,000 to construct, and the land under it was estimated as being worth $407,500.

 The Temple Court Building was quickly occupied by tenants, and Kelly bought the lots at 119–121 Nassau Street in 1886.
 At the time, these lots were occupied by a pair of six-story iron-front buildings.
 Farnsworth filed plans for a 10-story annex in January 1889, which would have a facade of stone, granite, and brick, with a roof of rock asphalt.
 Farnsworth had separated from his partnership with Silliman several years prior, and was working alone in the design of the annex.
 Farnsworth subsequently changed the plans for the annex so that it would have a limestone facade.
 The expansion was expected to cost $300,000 and would involve John Keleber as the mason, Post & McCord as the iron supplier, William Brennan as the stone-worker, and E. F. Haight as the carpenter.
 Foundation work commenced in June 1889 and the annex was nearly topped out by September.
 Work was delayed during March 1890 because of a three-week strike that occurred when unionized masonry workers objected to the presence of non-union workers.
 The annex was completed by May 1890.